fry69/files-to-prompt-ts/README.md

 - Extracts the contents of text files and presents them in a formatted way
 - Supports including or excluding hidden files and directories
 - Allows ignoring files based on patterns or .gitignore rules
-- Converts Jupyter Notebook (.ipynb) files to ASCII or Markdown (external/internal parser)
+- Converts Jupyter Notebook (.ipynb) files to ASCII or Markdown
 - Supports redirecting output to a file
 - Runs out-of-box on the Bun runtime environment
 - Compatible with Deno and Node.js (minified)